Jos31011955/2-THE-SILLOGISM-AND-THE-TRUTH-TABLES/README.md

 ## Summary 2.
 Context = First teaching of the logic of the Syllogism to children
 3. Data and AI techniques = a) Data Used: Major and Minor Premises: These are sentences entered by the user that represent logical statements.
-Truth Values: The user enters the truth values ​​(true or false) for the major and minor premises.
+Truth Values: The program enters the truth values ​​(true or false) for the major and minor premises.
 b) Choice of Logical Connective: The program chooses the type of logical connective to apply between the premises.